Message from the Director

 School Psychology is an exciting and unbelievably rewarding profession!
 Being a school psychologist means never having a dull moment.
 For that reason, it is also extremely challenging.
 To be a great school psychologist, you have to love it.

-Fairfield University's program in School Psychology is designed to provide you with that sound understanding of psychological principles and how they apply to the field of school psychology.
+Fairfield University's program in School Psychology is designed to provide you with a sound understanding of psychological principles and how they apply to the field of school psychology.
 Upon admission, you are assigned an advisor with whom you'll plan your program and work closely throughout your course of study.
 Our faculty love to teach and combine their academic endeavors with practical work in the community.

 Our program in School Psychology has a foundation in science, ethical principles of psychologists, and the ideals of a traditional Jesuit education.
 Our academically rigorous program will challenge and excite you intellectually and personally.
 The people you meet in your M.A. classes will come from diverse backgrounds and will enhance your learning.
 Once you move into the C.A.S. program, you'll take classes with an intimate cohort of school psychology students for two years until you graduate.